What To Do If There Is No Will?

 It is on everyone’s to-do list to create a last will and testament…eventually.
 But what happens to a person’s assets when a will has not been created?

-If there is no valid will, or if a will contest has resulted in the will getting thrown out, the court will look to California's intestate succession laws to determine who the heirs will be and how the property will be distributed among them.
+When there is no valid will, or if a will contest has caused the will to be thrown out, the court will look to California’s intestate succession laws to decide who the heirs will be and how the property will be dispersed among them.

-At The Wessels Law Firm, we have a wealth of knowledge about California's intestacy statutes.
+At the Wessels Law Firm, our attorney has a wealth of knowledge about California’s intestacy statutes.
 We help clients understand their rights and guide them through the probate administration process.